html5rocks/www.html5rocks.com/content/tutorials/streaming/multimedia/en/index.md

 decodes it, buffers it, and handles codec issues.

 The devil is in the details though.
 The cost of such simplicity is less flexibility.
-First, e're dealing with the entire file for playback.
+First, ee're dealing with the entire file for playback.
 We have little control over what the browser does with our media after setting the `src`.
 For example, what if we want to adaptively change the quality of video based on network conditions?
 Or, splice in different sections of video from multiple sources?
 Aw shucks.
 Can't!